Jonathan King: Brit Awards, Eurovision Song Contest

-Court cases
+Sexual offences

 2001 trials

 In September 2001, King was convicted, after a two-week trial at the Old Bailey, on four counts of indecent assault, one of buggery and one of attempted buggery, committed between 1983 and 1987 against five boys aged 14 and 15.
 In a second trial, he was found not guilty after an alleged victim (someone King denied having ever met) acknowledged that he could have been 16 or older at the time.
-Three further trials that had been scheduled were ordered abandoned.
-King continued to maintain his innocence throughout, protesting, among other things, that the lack of a statute of limitations in the UK for sex offences meant he had been unable to defend himself adequately because of the many years that had passed.
+Three further trials that had been scheduled were ordered to be abandoned.
+King claimed, among other things, that the lack of a statute of limitations in the UK for sex offences meant he had been unable to defend himself adequately because of the many years that had passed.

 The National Criminal Intelligence Service had begun investigating King for child sexual abuse in 2000, when a man told them he had been assaulted by King and others 30 years earlier.
 The man had originally approached publicist Max Clifford, himself later jailed in 2014 for sexual assault; Clifford told him that he should go to the police.
-King was arrested in November that year and bailed on £150,000, £50,000 of which was put up by Simon Cowell.
+King was arrested in November 2000 and bailed on £150,000, £50,000 of which was put up by Simon Cowell.
 He was arrested again in January 2001 on further allegations.
 27 men told police that King had sexually assaulted them during the period 1969–1989.
 Police found pictures of teenagers in a search of King's home.
 King admitted having approached thousands of people with questionnaires about youth interests, doing market research.
 The questionnaires asked recipients to list topics according to importance including music, sport, friends and family; the prosecution claimed that boys who listed sex high in their list of priorities were then targeted by King.